May Your Compass Always Point True North

 Heart illustration — the psychology of kindness and the Helper's High

-Kindness is defined as being friendly, generous, and considerate — the quality of showing compassion and care toward others without expecting anything in return.
-According to Dr. Jennifer Mascaro, genuine compassion includes "an awareness of another's suffering, a benevolent emotional response to this suffering, and a desire to help relieve it."
+Kindness is being friendly, generous, and considerate — showing compassion and care toward others without expecting anything in return.
+Genuine compassion includes an awareness of another's suffering, a warm emotional response to it, and a desire to help relieve it.

 The "Helper's High"